httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231]

-# Broken cryptographic algorithms are NOT RECOMMENDED
+# Broken cryptographic algorithms

-The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068].
+The MD5 algorithm MUST NOT be used as it's now vulnerable to collision attacks [CMU-836068].

 The SHA algorithm is NOT RECOMMENDED as it's now vulnerable